EnterpriseDB/barman/new_docs/faq.rst

 **Can Barman manage backups in the cloud e.g. using AWS S3 or Azure Blob Storage?**

 Yes.
 Barman can currently manage backups in Amazon, Azure and Google cloud providers.
 This backup method is called snapshot backups in Barman terminology.
-In this cenario, backups are taken via a snapshot of the storage volume where your database server resides.
+In this scenario, backups are taken via a snapshot of the storage volume where your database server resides.
 In this case, Barman act mainly as a storage server for your WAL files and backups catalog.
-You can check the :ref:`barman_cloud` section for further details.
+You can check the :ref:`Barman Cloud <barman-cloud>` and :ref:`Cloud Snapshot Backups <backup-cloud-snapshot-backups>` sections for further details.

 **Do you have packages for RedHat and Debian based distributions?**

 Barman official packages are provided by :term:`PGDG`.
 Barman packages can be found in alternative repositories, but we recommend using :term:`PGDG` repositories because it ensures compatibility, stability and access to the latest updates.
-Refer to the :ref:`installation` section for further details.
+Refer to the :ref:`installation <installation>` section for further details.

 **Does Barman allow me to limit the bandwidth usage for backup and recovery?**